 - Cardboard or Trash Bag – Or something to set your stencil on while you are not using it.

-- Paper Towel – For removing access paint off your roller before applying to the wall.
+- Paper Towel – For removing excess paint off your roller before applying it to the wall.

 - Gather your materials.